 Your sales team does not need to use another tool; they can set Sales Edge and forget it.
 Sales Edge can just live in the background pushing relevant opportunities for your salespeople straight to them.
 Sales Edge can be used by:

-• Account Executives (AEs)
+• Account Owners (AOs)

 • Sales Development Reps (SDRs)